April 2026

 • the applicant has made reasonable efforts to access all other available resources

-Emergency assistance cannot be provided while in receipt of income assistance; however, if a person in receipt of social assistance is faced with an emergency situation where additional funds are necessary, funds may be available through mandatory and/or discretionary benefits (see Directive 7.1: Summary of benefits for more information).
+Emergency assistance cannot be provided while in receipt of social assistance; however, if a person in receipt of social assistance is faced with an emergency situation where additional funds are necessary, funds may be available through mandatory and/or discretionary benefits (see Directive 7.1: Summary of benefits for more information).

 A person who receives emergency assistance does not have participation requirements and cannot appeal decisions regarding the provision of emergency assistance or the amount of assistance issued.